pbnath/kubernetes-the-hard-way/docs/13-configure-pod-networking.md

 weave-net-rr5dk   2/2     Running   0          89s
 ```

-Once the Weave pods are fully running which might take up to 60 seconds, the nodes should be ready
+Once the Weave pods are fully running, the nodes should be ready.

 ```bash
 kubectl get nodes
 ```

-> Output
+Output will be similar to

 ```
 NAME       STATUS   ROLES    AGE     VERSION